severin-lemaignan/knowledge_core/README.md

     #...
 ```

-### Interacting with the minimalkb from other languages
+### Interacting with KnowledgeCore from other languages

 - from C++: check [liboro](https://github.com/severin-lemaignan/liboro)
 - from any other language: the communication with the server relies on a simply